kazimis/Node.JS-Huffman-Encoding-App/README.md

 ## How to run this App

-To run this app it requires vagrant and Node.js.
+To run this app it requires Node.js.

 ```python
 npm install